RPN17M2G/ASM-Safe-Based-3x-1-mathematical-problem/README.md

 # ASM-Safe-Based-3x-1-mathematical-problem
 A safe for a game of safes that is based on the mathematical problem 3x + 1.

+The safe is written in cohesive and organized code.
+I would recommend adding some obfuscation before using this safe in a game of safes.

 ## The problem
 Let's play a game - Choose a number, any number.
 If the number is odd multiplie it by 3 and add 1.